 The Care Homes Reading Project began in the English Department at the University of Exeter and quickly became one of the University’s most successful student volunteer initiatives.
 In 2015 the project was named a Point of Light by Prime Minister David Cameron.
 Students who volunteer with the project are trained and sent out to a large number of care homes across Exeter, visiting residents regularly, reading poetry, plays and short stories, and simply spending time chatting.
 This enables students to develop excellent interpersonal and communication skills, as well as an understanding of how their studies can be applied outside of University.

 You can find out more about this project on the official website.

 The Bill Douglas Cinema Museum

-There are many opportunities to volunteer at The Bill Douglas Cinema Museum, which is located on campus.
+There are many opportunities to volunteer at The Bill Douglas Cinema Museum on campus.
 The museum houses one of the largest collections of prehistory and cinema ephemera in the UK.
-As a student volunteer, there are opportunity for you to get involved with the Special Collections archive, as well as supporting the Cinema Museum with setting up displays and cataloguing items.
+As a student volunteer, there are opportunities for you to get involved with the Special Collections archive and support the Cinema Museum with setting up displays and cataloguing items.
 Watch History Masters student Emily Vine on YouTube, as she discusses the Bill Douglas Centre and working with World War Ephemera.

 - The National Maritime Museum, Cornwall